 6. Conclusion

 The fundamental identity of social media influencers is not an employee, although their promotional performances are primarily sponsored.
 They are agents who advocate consumer rights and interests.
 In essence, “social media influencers as third-party actors who have established a significant number of relevant relationships with specific quality to and influence on organizational stakeholders through content production, content distribution, interaction, and personal appearance on the social web” [14].
 This capacity of social media influencers is limitedly addressed in quantitative aspects such as the numbers of viewers, subscribers, and contacts.
 Furthermore, their broad range of professional and personal networks is rarely considered.
 In this sense, this study is to demonstrate the legitimacy of qualitative evaluation of social media influencers to discover their authentic capacity and potential in the market.
 The three themes of credibility, connectivity, and engagement discovered in this study imply that marketers need to approach social media influencers not only as performers but also active network participants because ‘credibility’ is maintained and reproduced by their ‘connectivity’ with their followers and followers’ ‘engagement’ with connectivity as well as the influencers.
-Furthermore, the form of influence can vary, as demonstrated with the nine sub-themes.
-This means that marketers need to be aware that one influencer is less likely to research the marketing goals and organize multiple influencers by understanding their credibility, connectivity, and engagement.
+Furthermore, the type of influencers can vary, as demonstrated with the nine sub-themes.
+This means that marketers need to be aware that one influencer is less likely to research the marketing goals and thus they better organize multiple influencers by understanding their credibility, connectivity, and engagement.
 Therefore, for the future study, the practicality of the three themes and nine sub-themes needs to be explored to determine to what extent they are effective to find the right social media influencers.

 7. Author Contributions

 All the authors have contributed equally except the corresponding author, and we list our names in alphabetical order.
+The corresponding author is Neal Dreamson.

 8. Acknowledgements

-Removed for blind review
+This study is an outcome from a project titled, Global B2C Social Commerce Development: Global Influencer Marketing Service funded by [2020 Global Start-Up Campus] Global Industry-University joint Research Cooperation Project, Incheon Technopark, the Republic of Korea.
+The industry partner was On Life Ltd., Inc (Yooseok Jung), and Incheon Technopark’s officer in charge was Yona Kim.

 9. References